 Proven Angelfish Pairs.
 All pairs are sold from our "Angelfish Breeding Pairs" page.
 Each angelfish pair is priced according to variety and quality, and are sold on a "first-come, first-serve" basis.

 Caution When Buying Angelfish!
 You will find many different common names on a single strain of angelfish.
 Some of these names are the results of people simply passing the name along from the person they bought their stock from.
 Others are the result of someone doing a little creative marketing.
 The following should help you determine if you're getting the strain you think you are.
 This is a list of all major angelfish color mutations as of this writing.
-Note there are only eight.
-They are: Gold, Gold Marble, Marble, Zebra, Smokey, Dark, Half Black, Streaked, and Albino.
-Add wild type (silver) and you have a total of nine types that make up all angelfish.
+Note there are only seven.
+They are: Gold, Gold Marble, Marble, Zebra, Smokey, Dark and Half Black.
+Add wild type (silver) and you have a total of 8 types that make up all angelfish.

-There are four other significant genes that have identified that affect (modify) the look of the eight angelfish color mutations.
-One is Stripeless, another is Pearlscale, Streaked is a third and Blue is the last.
+There are six other significant genes that have been identified that affect (modify) the look of the eight angelfish color mutations.
+They are Stripeless, Pearlscale, Streaked, Albino, Blue and Bulgarian Green.
 These are not color genes but do have an effect on the look of the color genes.
 The other major gene people are concerned with is Veil, which simply affects the length of the fins on angelfish.
 There are no other proven angelfish color genes at this time.
 In order to be proven, there would have to be a study that shows phenotype counts in spawns that are statistically predictable and uniquely identifiable.
 At this time, there are no other genes that meet this criteria, even though there are likely several that exist but have yet to have their inheritance characteristics identified.

 All angelfish hybrids are derived from the above listed mutations.
 Since many people use some pretty weird common angelfish names, the only way you can be sure of what you are getting is to look for angelfish that are identified with genetic notation showing the above angelfish gene names.